-The Facility for Rare Isotope Beams (FRIB) at Michigan State University (MSU) invites applications for up to three junior faculty position in Experimental Nuclear Science.
+The Facility for Rare Isotope Beams (FRIB) at Michigan State University (MSU) is seeking outstanding candidates for a junior faculty position in experimental nuclear chemistry or radiochemistry.

-The FRIB faculty is comprised of 41 full-time faculty members and is the home of 32 postdoctoral researchers, and 238 graduate and undergraduate students.
-The academic program in any of the joint departments offer degrees at the BS, MS, and PhD levels.
+The FRIB faculty is comprised of 41 full-time faculty members and is the home to 31 postdoctoral researchers, 120 graduate students and about 200 undergraduate students.
+The academic programs in any of the joint departments offer degrees at the BS, MS, and PhD levels.

-Candidates are expected to possess a PhD in physics, chemistry, engineering or a related field at the time of appointment.
-Candidates must exhibit high promise for excellence in both research and teaching, commitment to diversity, and expertise in experimental low-energy nuclear science.
-Candidates must be able to work with export controlled technologies.
+Candidates are expected to hold a PhD in chemistry, physics, engineering, or a related field at the time of appointment and have at least two-years of postdoctoral experience in experimental nuclear chemistry, radiochemistry or another closely related field.
+Candidates must exhibit strong promise for excellence in research, teaching, and a commitment to diversity.
+Candidates must also have the ability to work with export controlled technologies.

 Required Application Materials

-Applicants must submit a detailed resume, a cover letter summarizing their qualifications, a research vision statement of up to 5 pages, a statement of philosophy on teaching, diversity, and outreach of up to 2 pages, and contact information for at least three references.
+Applicants must submit a detailed CV, a cover letter summarizing their qualifications, a research statement of up to three pages, a statement of teaching philosophy of up to two pages, a statement on diversity, equity, and inclusion of up to two pages, and contact information for at least three references.

 Review of Applications Begins On